swilliams/management-philosophy/README.md

 I am an introvert.
 I like working with people and being on a team, so sometimes it seems like I’m an extrovert, but I recharge by being by myself.
 My own version of hell is to be sent to a “networking event” and told to mingle with strangers.

 I’ve done various personality tests.
 My favorite was the [DiSC assessment](https://www.discprofiles.com/blog/2017/03/disc-personality-types/) which labeled me as a [Cd type](https://www.crystalknows.com/disc/cd-personality-type).
-I tend to be easy going, though when in stressful situations I take more direct control with make decisions faster (for better or worse…).
+I tend to be easy going, though when in stressful situations I take more direct control with making decisions faster (for better or worse…).
 I view personality evaluations as more for personal knowledge and **not** as a crutch or an excuse for bad behavior.
 If I’m labeled as being un-empathetic, that is something *I* need to work on, *not* something you need to tiptoe around.
 I’m not a freaking monarch, sheesh.

 ## Let’s talk about you!
 Ok, that was way too much about me.